 It has always been assumed without direct evidence that a wooden church would have stood at the centre of the village in the time of Gytha; she was the mother of King Harold and held the manor (hence the name Brompton Regis or Kingsbrompton) at the time of the Norman Conquest in 1066.
 She was evidently a formidable lady who successfully resisted William the Conqueror’s order to move out and was allowed to stay until her death.
 The archaeologist on site for the digging-out found stones of a different character at the south-west corner of the present nave, together with ancient wood fragments, and concluded that we were looking at the footings of that earlier Anglo-Saxon church.
 Copies of his report have been deposited with Somerset Archive and the National Park.

 The tower now looks splendid.
-The final cost looks set to be around £280,000, but this kind of project is feasible even for a small rural community if there is a will to do the hard graft in securing substantial charitable trust funding in addition to local support.
-The VAT paid is recoverable through the Listed Places of Worship grant scheme, and wonderfully unpredictable things can happen: the most recent donation came from a gentleman in Sussex who had seen the project on this website and can trace his ancestry back to one of the Abbots of Barlynch whose monks built the original stone church and tower in the early 13th century.
+The final cost was around £280,000, but this kind of project is feasible even for a small rural community if there is a will to do the hard graft in securing substantial charitable trust funding in addition to local support.
+The VAT paid is recoverable through the Listed Places of Worship grant scheme, and wonderfully unpredictable things can happen: the most recent donation came from a gentleman in Sussex who had seen the project online and can trace his ancestry back to one of the Abbots of Barlynch whose monks built the original stone church and tower in the early 13th century.
 He wishes to remain anonymous, but his name does feature in the local Brendon Hills geography.
-With some late costs to cover, the fund is still open!